 How Does Sermorelin Acetate Work?

-Sermorelin works by perfectly copying the effect of GH-RH on the pituitary gland.
-When the body recognizes a need for Human Growth Hormone, the Hypothalamus releases GH-RH to stimulate the Pituitary Somatotrophs which are responsible for secreting endogenous Human Growth Hormone.
-GH-RH travels through a series of blood vessels in the brain known as the Hypophyseal Portal System to activate the Somatotrophs.
-At this point, Human Growth Hormone is Released.
+Sermorelin works by correctly copying the effect of GH-RH on the pituitary gland.
+When the body recognizes a need for human growth hormone, the hypothalamus releases GH-RH to stimulate the pituitary somatotrophs which are responsible for secreting endogenous human growth hormone.

 What's the Difference between Sermorelin and GH-RH?